se-conf/icsme20-artifacts-and-rose/submissions/available/paper_58/README.md

 A complete replication is rather complicated because we have a long chain of tools and resulting data that is aggregated/computed at each step.
 Nevertheless, we describe the complete chain here and in INSTALL.md and provide intermediate results.
+We note that not everything is required for a reproduction of the models used in the paper.
+Using the replication kit on [Github](https://github.com/atrautsch/icsme2020_replication) with the supplied data is sufficient.

 # Repository Mining